ikavvii/library/SPC/SPC.md

 - Facilitates teamwork and collaboration.
 - Makes code reusable and scalable.

-If you want examples or details about any specific concept, let me know!

-===

 Programming languages have several key characteristics that define how they work and how they are used.
 Here are the main characteristics: